-Television dominates the media scene in Ukraine, and privately-owned commercial channels are the most watched.
+Television dominates the media scene, and private commercial channels are the most watched outlets.

-Many newspapers have Ukrainian and Russian-language editions.
+Many newspapers publish Ukrainian and Russian-language editions.
 The press is diverse in terms of formats and political affiliation.

-National media have generally adopted a united patriotic agenda following the Russian annexation of Crimea and unrest in the east.
+National media have adopted a united patriotic agenda following the Russian annexation of Crimea and armed conflict in the east.
 Ukraine has banned cable relays of leading Russian TVs; in turn, areas under Russian or separatist control have seen pro-Kiev outlets silenced.